Suryateja109/Educational-Organisation-Using-ServiceNow/Requirement Analysis/README.md

 Here you will find the pdf files about the Requirement Analysis consists of

-1.Customer Journey Map

-2.Solution Requirement
+1.Solution Requirement

-3.Data Flow Diagram
+2.Data Flow Diagram

-4.Technology Stack
+3.Technology Stack